-I. Have you any doubt that successful vaccination confers on persons subject to its in- fluence, a very large exemption from attacks of smallpox, and almost absolute security against death by that disease?
-II.
-Have you any reason to believe or suspect that vaccinated persons, in being rendered less susceptible of smallpox, become more susceptible of any other infective disease, or of p-thisis; or that their health is in any other way disadvantageously affected?
-III.
-Have you any reason to believe or suspect (a) that lymph, from a true Jennerian vesicle, has ever been a vehicle of syphilitic, scrofulous, or other constitutional infection to the vaccinated person; (b) or that unintentional inoculation with some other disease, instead of the proposed vaccination, has occurred in the hands of a duly educated medical practitioner?
-IV.
+69 I. Have you any doubt that successful vaccination confers on persons subject to its in- fluence, a very large exemption from attacks of smallpox, and almost absolute security against death by that disease? cinated persons, in being ren- dered less susceptible of small- pox, become more susceptible vesicle, has ever been a vehicle of syphilitic, scrofulous, or other constitutional infection to the vaccinated person; (b) or that unintentional incoulation with some other disease instead of IV.
 Do you (assuming due pro- visions to exist for a skilful performance of the operation) recommend that, except for special reasons in individual cases, vaccination should be universally performed at early periods of life?
-237. Hingeston, J. A., (Brighton).
-I have no doubt that successful vaccination confers almost absolute security against smallpox; but I believe that successful vaccination is not the rule.
-Impure or weak virus, carelessness in vaccinating, inattention to the course of the vaccination, conspire to render many cases nugatory.
-I do not think, nor have I ever known vaccination to be the cause of other diseases in the person vaccinated.
-I think that, in persons predisposed, it has, like any other exciting cause, provoked the appearance of latent struma; but this is not the fault of genuine vaccine virus.
-An accidental wound would have done the same.
-The vesicle would cease to be Jennerian if alloyed with any other virus, it would not maturate properly.
-I have seen eruptions, certainly of a doubtful character, follow vaccination; but the same virus has not produced the same eruption in other subjects.
-I have seen crysipelas of the whole of the arm from vaccination; but this is very rare.
-I never saw, nor can I suppose that, in the hands of an educated practitioner, "unintentional inoculation with some other disease" could possibly occur.
-Cæteribus paribus, the earlier the better.
-I published my notions on vaccination in the Association Journal, 1853; and I predicted that Lord Littleton's Bill for compulsory vaccination would prove abortive, and so it has.
-The fact is, the question does not turn upon compulsion, the chief point is to secure genuine lymph and careful vaccinators.
-This can only be done by a Public Board, such as the National Vaccine Institution for securing genuine lymph; and by the compulsory education of medical pupils in the practice of eglateros .0% vaccination: at present, it is not taught.
-I have not room to write down all I could say upon this most intricate, ex- tensive, and interesting topic.
-It is more than a national-it is a universal truth, which has n. reached a crisis in its existence that tends to its extinction or its perfect revival-I believe, the latter.
-238. HOAR, W., (Maid- stone), Surgeon to the West Kent Infirmary.
+237. HINGESTON, J. A., (Brighton).
+I have no doubt that suc- cessful vaccination confers almost absolute security against smallpox ; but I believe that successful vaccination is not the rule.
+Impure or weak virus, carelessness in vac- cinating, inattention to the course of the vaccination, conspire to render many cases nugatory. ever known vaccination to be the cause of other diseases in the person vaccinated.
+I think that, in persons predisposed, it has, like any other exciting cause, provoked the appearance of latent struma; but this is not the fault of genuine vaccine vaccination; but the same virus has not produced the same eruption in other subjects.
+I have seen erysipelas of the whole of the arm from vaccination; but this is very rare.
+I never saw, nor can I suppose that, in the hands of an educated practitioner, "unintentional inoculation with some other disease" could possibly occur. the better.
+I published my notions on vaccination in the Association Journal, 1853; and I predicted that Lord Littleton's Bill for compulsory vaccination would prove abor- tive, and so it has.
+The fact 238.
+HOAR, W., (Maid- stone), Surgeon to the West Kent Infirmary.
 None.
 Decidedly not.
 No. Most strongly.
 239. HOLLAND, SIR HENRY, M.D., F.R.S., (London), Physician in Ordinary to the Queen and Prince Albert.
 No doubt whatever.
 I have no reason to believe so.
 Nothing in my experience has ever led me to suspect this.
 I do recommend this.
 240. Holt, B., F.R.C.S.
-(London), Senior Surgeon to Westminster Hospital.
+(London), Senior Sur- geon to Westminster Hospital.
 None whatever.
 Certainly not.
 I have never known such an instance.
 I do.
-241. Hood, P., (London).
+241. Hoon, P., (London).
 I entertain no doubt that such is the case.
 I have never observed any ill effects to result from vaccination; and I do not believe they (the vaccinated) are rendered more susceptible to infectious diseases, or to phthisis.
 I have no grounds for such belief.
 I do.
 I think three months too early; I believe five months to be a better period.
 242. HORNER, F.R., M.D., (Hull), Senior Physician General Infirmary and Dispensary.
 None.
 None whatever.
 No. Decidedly so.
 243. HOVELL, D., F.R.C.S., Clapton), Surgeon to the London Orphan Asylum, Clapton.
 (See Supplement, p.
 151).
-No doubt; but, in my opinion, vaccination rather effects modification of small-pox than confers exemption; but, in order to be effectual, it ought to be repeated once or twice, at intervals of six or seven years.
+No doubt; but, in my opinion, vaccination rather effects modification of small- pox than confers exemption; but, in order to be effectual, it ought to be repeated once or twice, at intervals of six or seven years.
 None; provided that the patient from whom the lymph be taken is healthy, and free from eruption.
 None.
 Especial care should, of course, be taken that no lymph is taken from a patient having syphilitic taint, which with proper care would never occur.
 Yes.